11:15 to 11:45

 Abstract

-Humans strove for generations to create a world without large predators.
-By doing so they changed the rule of the evolutionary game played for over 400 million years.
-Can this be without consequences on ecological networks and on the fabric of life?
-This presentation addresses this question via the lessons from a long-term study centered on islands.
+For generations, humans have strived to create a world without large predators.
+In doing so, they have altered the rules of the evolutionary game that has been played for over 400 million years.
+Can this be without consequences for ecological networks and the fabric of life?
+This presentation addresses this question by drawing on lessons from a long-term study focused on islands.

 Jean-Louis Martin